 - Reflux esophagitis

-You may need to have the following tests if your doctor suspects esophagitis:
+You may need to have the following tests if your provider suspects esophagitis:

 pH monitoring - esophageal; Esophageal acidity test

 Katzka DA, Falk G. Diseases of the esophagus.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 140.
+Goldman-Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 138.